Peter Jadoonath - Host Potter

 Kurt Anderson, Spruce Pine, NC

 Invent a universe.
 Give it its own rules, it’s own logic.
 Break the rules, bend the logic.
 Fill it with beauty and terror.
-Laughter and joy and misery sorrow.
+Laughter and joy and misery and sorrow.
 Don’t leave anything out.
 The breadth and width of human emotions.
 It’s all valid.
 Doodle it.
 Doodle hard.
 Doodle your way to victory.
 Don’t forget who you are.
 Don’t forget where you came from.
 Once you were a kid watching the Jetsons all alone on Saturday.
-You were the dog left at the shelter, the free kitten at the grocery store.
+You were the dog left at the shelter, the free kitten in a box outside the grocery store.
 The awkward teenager with the gay dad, terrified people would find out.
 Now you’re a stone gargoyle perched atop the cathedral, wondering WTF is going on down there.
 You’ve seen so much.
 Packed it all away.
-Remembered all of it.
+It’s all filed away.
+Remember all of it.
 Use all of it, feel all of it.
-They invited you in so tell them all about it.
+They invited you in so show them what you’ve seen.
+Don’t hold anything back.

 www.christinamargaritaerives.com